7.2 Percent As A Decimal

 Working with Percentages Greater Than 100%

 While the above method works perfectly for percentages less than 100%, it's crucial to understand how to handle percentages exceeding 100%.
-For instance, let's consider 125%.
+To give you an idea, let's consider 125%.

 1. Write as a fraction: 125/100